ysbaddaden/earl/README.md

 do_something_else_concurrently
 ```

-Depending on the context, it may be useful to block the current fiber, for
+Depending on the context, it can be useful to block the current fiber.
+A
-example if a library already spawned a dedicated fiber (e.g. `HTTP::Server`
+library, for example, already spawned a dedicated fiber (e.g. `HTTP::Server`
-requests); sometimes we need to start services in the background instead, and
+connections).
+Sometimes we need to start services in the background instead, and
-continue on with something else.
+continue on.

 #### Stop Agents

-We can also ask an agent to gracefully stop with `#stop`.
-Each agent is
+We can ask an agent to stop gracefully with `#stop`.
+Each agent must return
-responsible for quickly returning from the `#call` method whenever the agent's
+quickly from the `#call` method when the agent's state changes.
+Hence the
-state change.
-Hence the `running?` call in the `Foo` agent above to break out of
+`running?` call in the `Foo` agent above to break out of the loop, for example.
-the loop.

 ```crystal
 foo.stop
 ```

-Whenever an agent is stopped its `#terminate` method hook will be invoked,
+When an agent is stopped its `#terminate` method hook is called, allowing the
-allowing the agent to act upon termination (e.g. to notify other services,
+agent to act upon termination.
+For example notify other services, closing
-closing connections, or overall cleanup required).
+connections, or cleaning up.

 #### Link & Trap Agents

-When starting (or spawning) an agent A we can link another agent B to be
+When starting or spawning an agent `A` we can link another agent `B` to be
-notified when the agent A stopped or crashed (raised an unhandled exception).
+notified when the agent `A` stopped or crashed (raised an unhandled exception).
-The linked agent B must implement the `#trap(Agent, Exception?`) method.
+The linked agent `B` must implement the `#trap(Agent, Exception?`) method.
 If
-agent A crashed, then the unhandled exception will be passed, otherwise it will
+agent `A` crashed, then the unhandled exception is passed, otherwise it's `nil`.
-be `nil`.
-In all cases, the stopped/crashed agent will be passed.
+In all cases, the stopped/crashed agent is passed.

 For example:
 ```crystal